PingBannon/sql-docs/docs/reporting-services/tools/server-properties-advanced-page-reporting-services.md

  Specifies the number of seconds until a report edit session times out.
 The default value is 7200 seconds (2 hours).

  **EnableCustomVisuals**
- Should PowerBI ReportServer enable the display of PowerBI custom visuals.
+ Should Power BI Report Server enable the display of Power BI custom visuals.
 Values are True, False.
 Default is True.

  **EnablePowerBIReportExportData**
- Should PowerBI ReportServer enable the export of data from PowerBI visuals.
+ Should Power BI Report Server enable the export of data from Power BI visuals.
 Values are True, False.
 Default is True.

  **EnableXsrfValidation**
- Should PowerBI ReportServer and SQL Server Report Server require XSRF tokens to prevent XSRF (Cross-side request forgery) attacks.
+ Should Power BI Report Server and SQL Server Report Server require XSRF tokens to prevent XSRF (Cross-side request forgery) attacks.
 When this value is false, the server will be less secure.
 Values are True, False.
 Default is True.

  **EnableTestConnectionDetailedErrors**
  Indicates whether detailed error messages are sent to the client computer when users test data source connections using the report server.
 The default value is **true**.
 If the option is set to **false**, only generic error messages are sent.